U.S. Senate will wait before moving on Iran sanctions - aides

-WASHINGTON U.S. lawmakers will wait until after a briefing by Secretary of State John Kerry this week before deciding whether to impose tough new sanctions on Iran because of its nuclear program, Senate aides said on Monday.
+WASHINGTON U.S. lawmakers will wait for a briefing by Secretary of State John Kerry this week before deciding whether to impose tough new sanctions on Iran over its nuclear program, Senate aides said on Monday.

+Kerry is expected to lead the Obama administration's latest effort to prevent imposition of further punitive measures against Iran even as it faces growing concern on Capitol Hill and from pro-Israel groups that United States may be giving away too much in negotiations with Tehran.

-Kerry will brief the U.S. Senate Banking Committee on Wednesday on the status of negotiations for a deal on the nuclear program, State Department spokeswoman Jen Psaki told reporters as Kerry returned from a trip that included a stop at the Iran negotiations in Geneva.
+The top U.S. diplomat will brief the Senate Banking Committee on Wednesday after the United States and five other world powers failed to clinch a deal with Iran in marathon weekend talks in Geneva aimed at curbing its nuclear program.

-The White House offered no immediate comment on the administration's plans to brief lawmakers.
-The Obama administration has urged the Senate to hold off on further sanctions against Iran to let diplomacy run its course.

-Senator Tim Johnson, the Senate Banking Committee's chairman, will not make a decision on how to proceed until after that meeting.
+Senator Tim Johnson, the Senate Banking Committee's chairman, will not make a decision on how to proceed until after that closed-door meeting, a committee aide said.

+But a number of key lawmakers have already weighed in, calling for tighter sanctions following the latest round of negotiations, despite the White House's insistence that such moves would undermine diplomacy.
+Talks are set to resume on November 20 in Geneva.

+Adding to pressure for congressional action, a source at the American Israel Public Affairs Committee, the largest and most influential pro-Israel lobby, said the group "continues to be supportive of Senate efforts to enhance sanctions."
+The Anti-Defamation League, a leading American Jewish group, also urged additional measures.

 "Members of the Banking Committee are going to be briefed on the Geneva negotiations by Secretary of State Kerry later this week, and Chairman Johnson will not make a decision on additional sanctions until he has had a chance to consult with his colleagues following the briefing," a banking committee aide said.